You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Flatiron School’s technical assessment can be one of the most intimidating parts of your journey through a bootcamp into a data science career.
 Unlike most other educational admissions processes, you’re not just being asked to express interest and demonstrate how well you’ll fit into the community — you’re being tested to see if you actually have the technical skills to hit the ground running in the program.
 That’s understandably scary — we get it!

-As a Data Science coach at Flatiron School who’s conducted almost 100 technical admissions interviews over the past year, I’m here to help!
+As a Data Science coach at Flatiron School who’s conducted almost 100 technical admissions interviews over the past year for our Data Science and Online Data Science program, I’m here to help!
 I’m always rooting for every candidate to pass the interview.
 In this post, I’ll go over:

 Why Do I Need to Take a Technical Assessment?